RubixML/ML/README.md

 	 - **Classification** is the problem of identifying which *class* a particular sample belongs to.
 For example, one task may be in determining a particular species of flower or predicting someone's MBTI personality type.
 	 - **Regression** aims at predicting *continuous* values such as the sale price of a house or the position (in degrees) of the steering wheel of an automobile.
 The major difference between classification and regression is that, while there are a *finite* number of classes that a sample can belong to, there are *infinitely* many real (continuous) values that are possible to predict.
 - **Unsupervised** learning by contrast does *not* use a labeled dataset.
 Instead, it focuses on finding patterns within the raw samples.
 	- **Clustering** is the grouping of data points in such a way that members of the same group are more similar (homogeneous) than the rest of the samples.
 You can think of clustering as assigning a class label to an otherwise unlabeled sample.
-An example where clustering is used is in differentiating PET scan tissues or segementing a customer base.
+An example where clustering is used is in differentiating PET scan tissues or segmenting a customer base.
 	- **Anomaly Detection** is the process of flagging samples that do not conform to the expected pattern of the training data.
 Anomalous samples can indicate adversarial activity or exceptional circumstances such as fraud or a cyber attack.
 	- **Manifold Learning** is a dimensionality reduction method used in visualizing high dimensional datasets by producing a low (1 - 3) dimensional representation of the feature space.